Save big (up to $1,875) on small business tools with our free membership, business.com+

 Big Data, Big Problem: Coping With a Shortage of Talent in Data Analysis

-Companies are struggling to find and retain data analytics talent, and the picture is starting to look even more bleak.
+Companies are struggling to find and retain data analytics talent, and the competition for skilled professionals continues to intensify.
 Here's how to cope with a shortage of data analysts.

 author image